-The analysis demonstrates that lands near installations and training areas are increasingly at risk of converting to development incompatible with military activities.
-As the report shows, protecting such lands through the REPI program is more cost-effective than settling for test and training workarounds, replacing compromised and recently modernized assets with new construction, or relocating missions.
+Our analysis demonstrates that lands near installations and training areas, including installations in the Pacific region, are increasingly at risk to development incompatible with military activities.
+As the report shows, protecting such lands through the REPI program is more cost-effective than settling for test and training workarounds, replacing compromised assets, or relocating missions.

-In 2020, the REPI Challenge focused on innovative projects that limit incompatible development, enhance military installation resilience, and/or relieve current or anticipated environmental restrictions on military testing, training, or operations at locations hosting key capabilities outlined in the National Defense Strategy.
+The focus for the 2021 REPI Challenge was on projects that promote land conservation or management activities that limit incompatible development, enhance military installation resilience to climate change and extreme weather events, or relieve current or anticipated environmental restrictions at locations hosting key capabilities of strategic importance to the Department of Defense.

-In 2020 REPI program awarded $17.1 million in program funds to be coupled with over $142 million in partner contributions to implement seven projects.
-By spreading funding across these seven projects, the 2020 REPI Challenge will be able to contribute to initiatives benefitting 11 installations and their communities across the country.
-More information on the REPI Challenge and the 2020 award is available in the 2020 REPI Challenge fact sheet.
+The REPI Program was pleased to commit $15.6 million in program funds that will be coupled with nearly $21.6 million in partner contributions to seven projects benefitting 12 installations and their surrounding communities.
+More information on the REPI Challenge and the 2021 funded projects is available in the 2021 REPI Challenge fact sheet.

 REPI partnerships with state or local governments or private conservation organizations are important in helping to protect military testing and training capabilities and sustaining the environment.
 The partnerships purchase easements from willing landowners to protect open space, working lands and valuable habitat.
 Preserving compatible land uses helps to avoid or mitigate restrictions on the military mission at Army, Navy, Marine Corps, and Air Force installations and range, while preserving ecological integrity on private land.
 Download facts sheets to learn more about REPI efforts.